symfony/symfony-docs/security.rst

             <a href="...">Delete</a>
         <?php endif; ?>

-For more details on expressions and security, see :ref:`book-security-expressions`.
+For more details on expressions and security, see :ref:`expressions-security`.

 .. _security-secure-objects: